DiceDB/dice/docs/src/content/docs/commands/GEODIST.md

 When the GEODIST command is issued, DiceDB performs the following steps:

-1. It checks if argument count is valid or not.
-If not an error is thrown.
-2. It gets the sorted set(key).
+1. It gets the sorted set(key).
-3. It gets the scores(geohashes) from the sorted sets for both the members.
+2. It gets the scores(geohashes) from the sorted sets for both the members.
-4. It calculates the distance bw them and returns it.
+3. It calculates the distance bw them and returns it.

 ## Errors